 With COVID-19 top of mind for everyone these days, the most important thing is to put health and safety first.
 Companies are beginning to institute work from home policies and conferences are getting canceled to help reduce the risk of spreading the virus.

 We’re hopeful that this health scare will be short-lived but with the possibility of it lingering, spring hiring is going to be more challenging for early-career recruiters.
 That’s why Canvas will be publishing a series of articles to help recruiters build connections with students virtually.

 Virtual recruiting also helps to level the playing field so students from different backgrounds who may not have access to IRL events, can build the same connections with recruiters and companies.

 Webinars are one of the most effective tools when recruiting virtually.
-Jumpstart can help you from sourcing attendees to evaluating true ROI—schedule a demo today.
+Canvas can help you from sourcing attendees to evaluating true ROI—schedule a demo today.

 Step 1: Source webinar attendees